Taking stock of your kitchen the morning after Thanksgiving can feel worthy of battle training.

 The extra pies your next door neighbors brought as a thank-you gesture for being invited, still sitting whole in their boxes.
-The crudite platter Aunt Jessie never fails to pick up from “her” Acme.
-The gorgeous assortment of Di Bruno Bros. charcuterie and olives you forgot you’d even ordered because the homemade stuff took precedence.
+The crudite platter Aunt Jessie never fails to pick up from “her” Ak-a-me.
+The gorgeous assortment of charcuterie you forgot you’d even ordered because the homemade stuff took precedence.
 The second pan of oven-ready green bean casserole — uncooked, because there just wasn’t room for it, after all.

 Good news: Nothing mentioned in the paragraph above has to go to waste.
 Instead, it can go to hungry people who need it.